DOMS0092/phase-3-sinatra-react-project/README.md

 # Phase 3 Sinatra-React-Project

-## Introduction
+## The Music App

 Welcome to Project 3!
-My goal for this application to is put it all together and build something from scratch to reinforce what I know and expand the horizons.
+My goal for this application is to put it all together and build something from scratch to reinforce what I know and expand the horizons.

 The focus of this project is to build a Sinatra API backend that uses Active Record to access and persist data in a database, which will be used by a separate React frontend that interacts with the database via the API.

- With that being said I chose to build a Music application where users can have a upload and share some of their most loved albums/songs.
+ With that being said I chose to build a Music application where users can upload and share some of their most loved albums/songs.

 ## Requirements